An Interview with Tilda B. Knightley (Recipient of the Shaikha Abdullah Millennium Scholarship 2016, 2017 & 2018)

-Tilda B. Knightley and I met in the Russian Tea Room of the Waldorf Astoria, Jumeirah Beach, Dubai, in the fall of 2018.
+Tilda B. Knightley and I met in the Russian Tea Room of the Waldorf Astoria, Jumeirah Beach, Dubai, in the early spring of 2018.
 She was younger than I'd expected, much younger, as you will see.
 Yet, somehow, she didn't seem out of place as she ordered a cup of tea.
 The waiter nodded and Tilda spotted me.
 I had just entered and my eyes were adjusting.

 "Mr Vogan!” she chimed, waving.

 She stood up and I walked around a few tables with a loose gait to where she waited in the middle of the room, the sun floating in gently through the silken curtains.
 We shook hands – her grip was firm - and I lowered myself into a large chair, pretending to massage my digits.

 Tilda B. Knightley is the winner of the Shaikha Abdullah Millennium Scholarship for 2016, 2017 and 2018).
 She is eleven years old, an exceptional student at GEMS Academy in Dubai, UAE, and a self-proclaimed 'high achiever’.
 At one point during the interview she told me she intended to enrol at Harvard and proclaimed with confidence that she would be the youngest MBA graduate of any Ivy League university.
 In the spring of 2018, P. Chancy Sing of the United Talent Agency contacted my agent, Mr Arthur Grover Lau of The Ivan Von Noshrilgram Foundation in Jordan, and a date was requested to interview me for Weekend Magazine.
 (Ms Tilda B. Knightley had read my first novel How To Lose Your Voice Without Screaming and wanted to meet me, I was told.)
 At first I demurred but when I learned of Ms Knightley's achievements – including a producer-director credit for the second season of Dubai One’s highly praised arts and entertainment television program It's Now – my curiosity was strongly piqued.
 Ultimately, a date was set and I did my own research for the interview.
 In almost every way, she lived up to my expectations.
 Although a junior high school student, her manner was preternaturally mature.
 She was, indeed, uncannily articulate.
 It was easy to forget that she was just a kid.